antowirantoIO/boilerplate-devlab-nextjs/README.md

    A library for loading content in Next.js applications, providing a loading indicator while content is being fetched.

 12. **dotenv-cli**
-   A CLI tool for loading environment variables from .env files. (bun add -d dotenv-cli)
+   A CLI tool for loading environment variables from .env files. (pnpm add -d dotenv-cli)

 13. **obfuscated**
    The obfuscated command is used to obfuscate the static files in the Next.js app.
 It uses the JavaScript Obfuscator library to obfuscate the code and reduce the size of the files.